xrettle/WFGY/TensionUniverse/BlackHole/Q009_odd_perfect_numbers.md

 ## 2. Position in the BlackHole graph

 This block records how Q009 sits inside the BlackHole graph.
-Each edge is listed with a one-line reason pointing to a concrete component or tension concept.
+Each edge is listed with a one line reason pointing to a concrete component or tension concept.

 ### 2.1 Upstream problems